💻 Code Intelligence¶

 -

-By leveraging a repository's commit history to construct episodic memory (past commits) and semantic memory (summaries of active code functionality), this work enhances the code localization capability of language agents, achieving significant improvements on SWE-bench.
+Enhances the code localization capabilities of language agents by utilizing the repository's commit history to construct episodic memory (past commits) and semantic memory (summaries of active code functions), achieving significant improvements on SWE-bench.

 - IMSE: Intrinsic Mixture of Spectral Experts Fine-tuning for Test-Time Adaptation